mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "The farmers... we have a responsibility, you know.
 If a wind current drift is happening, we need to know so we aren't caught by an early-"

-"Lif...
+"Liffa...
 I've already told you all I that I know.
 I will learn more when I attend today's vote."

 She was a stone wall of secrets.
 I was unsatisfied, but it was unfair of me to keep pushing on it when I knew she was bound to her duties.
 I wasn't letting her go without a promise.